 - The Issa Jumpsuit in Orange Complication: I know I am not the only woman who loves the ease and powerful feeling of rocking a jumpsuit.
-The Kit NYC offers two different jumpsuits; the Issa Jumpsuit is available up to 3XL while the Alex Jumpsuit is only available up to 14.
+THE KIT offers two different jumpsuits; the Issa Jumpsuit is available up to 3XL while the Alex Jumpsuit is only available up to 14.

-- The Turtleneck in Pink Pop Floral: The Kit NYC's Turtleneck is by far the most popular item on Instagram.
+- The Turtleneck in Pink Pop Floral: THE KIT's Turtleneck is by far the most popular item on Instagram.
 I have two friends and several influencer buddies who own it in a variety of prints.
-I chose Pink Pop Floral because I own a The Kit NYC face mask in the same print.
+I chose Pink Pop Floral because I own a THE KIT NYC face mask in the same print.

 - The Midi Tee Dress in Moonstone: This was definitely for research as I don't need a dress like this in my wardrobe.
-However, I loved the look of it, liked that it came up to 3XL, and would have me experiencing another fabric offered from The Kit NYC.
+However, I loved the look of it, liked that it came up to 3XL, and would have me experiencing another fabric offered from THE KIT.

-The Issa Jumpsuit from The Kit NYC is made from the same fabric as the Harper Pant and the Kyle Dress – a crepe fabric made from 55% viscose, 45% rayon.
+The Issa Jumpsuit from THE KIT is made from the same fabric as the Harper Pant and the Kyle Dress – a crepe fabric made from 55% viscose, 45% rayon.
 It is available up to 3XL; I ordered an XL.